Guy Farley: Career

 In 2021 Farley designed and built Gorilla Studios in Battersea, a studio complex of 5 studios with resident musicians, composers and producers.
 Farley is resident here full time.

 In 2023 Farley accompanied Tokio Myers in concert performing with full orchestra at Battersea Power Station.

 In 2024, Farley scored The Boy and the Octopus for Disney, a short film directed by Taika Waititi.
 This was conducted by Farley at the Synchron Stage in Vienna.

-Farley has worked with orchestras in Prague, Vienna, Budapest and London and always conducts his own work.
-He continues to write, arrange and produce music for film, TV and bespoke commissions, releasing material when possible on iTunes and Spotify.

 Awards

 In 2014, Farley was nominated for 4 Music and Sound Awards.